 Calaveras Children’s Dental Project:

 The Calaveras Children’s Dental Project, through Calaveras County Office of Education provides dental services including fluoride treatments, screenings and referrals for children birth through five years old.
 Children with urgent dental needs receive case management and facilitated access to treatment.
 Parents are given information on early oral health education.
-Children receive preventative and/or restorative treatment via a mobile dental van.

 Court Appointed Special Advocates (CASA) of Calaveras: